myfriendsloveme/myfriendsloveme.github.io/index.md

 [9:26 PM] I'm meditating and hiking and working out like crazy.
 My mind, body, spirit are in great place.
 Fabulous place.
 Now I feel like I can conquer the world.
 I would like to sit down though and figure out my yearly goals though.
 I need something tangible to show for this year and next year.
 I'm approaching 28.
 I need to conquer this motherfucking world soon.

+[11:19 PM] I wanna start a new blog where I can confess all my sins.
+All my past.
+With pretty hiking pics.

 ## May 27, 2019
 ### Mental Pain: 0 Physical Pain: 1.0 Sleep Hours: 1:00 AM ~ 7:00 AM